miadisabelle/Pythonista/README.md

 >
 > Unfortunately, the old community forum had massive problems with spam, so that I've decided to give up on self-hosting this, and to move the forum here to GitHub instead, where most users probably have an account anyway.
 >
-> So, if you want to discuss with other Pythonista users, head over to the [Discussions]() tab in this repo.
-Your (constructive) feedback is also very valuable to me.
-Pythonista is mostly a solo project, so I can often incorporate feedback directly, though I also often can't keep up with answering all messages sent to me.
+> So, if you want to discuss with other Pythonista users, head over to the [Discussions](https://github.com/omz/Pythonista/discussions) tab in this repo.
+As Pythonista is mostly a solo project, I can often incorporate your feedback directly, but I'm also often not able to respond to all messages sent to me.
+Apologies for that!
 >
-> All the best,
->
->  -- Ole

 ## What is Pythonista?